Eugene McCarthy

-Early life
+Early life and education

 McCarthy was born in Watkins, Minnesota.
 He was the son of a deeply religious Catholic woman of German ancestry, Anna Baden McCarthy, and a strong-willed man of Irish descent, Michael John McCarthy Jr., a postmaster and cattle buyer.

 McCarthy grew up in Watkins with his parents and three siblings.
 He attended St. Anthony's Catholic School in Watkins, and spent hours reading his aunt's Harvard Classics.
 He was influenced by the monks at nearby St. John's Abbey and University in Collegeville, Minnesota, and attended school there, at Saint John's Preparatory School, from which he graduated in 1932.
 He also went to college at Saint John's University, graduating in 1935.
 McCarthy earned his master's degree from the University of Minnesota in 1939.
 He taught in public schools in Minnesota and North Dakota from 1935 to 1940, when he became a professor of economics and education at St. John's, working there from 1940 to 1943.

 While at St. John's, he coached the hockey team for one season.

 In 1943, considering the contemplative life of a monk, he became a Benedictine novice at Saint John's Abbey.
 After nine months as a monk he left the monastery, causing a fellow novice to say, "It was like losing a 20-game winner".
 He enlisted in the Army, serving as a code breaker for the Military Intelligence Division of the War Department in Washington, D.C. in 1944.
 He was then an instructor in sociology and economics at the College of St. Thomas in St. Paul, Minnesota, from 1946 to 1949.

-U.S. House of Representatives
+U.S. House of Representatives (1949–1959)

-McCarthy became a member of the Minnesota Democratic-Farmer-Labor Party.
+McCarthy became a member of the Minnesota Democratic–Farmer–Labor Party.
 In 1948 he was elected to the United States House of Representatives with labor and Catholic support, representing Minnesota's 4th congressional district until 1959.
 He became the leader of young liberals, predominately from the Midwest, called "McCarthy's Marauders".

 In 1952 he engaged Wisconsin Senator Joseph McCarthy (no relation) in a nationally televised debate in which he parodied the Senator's arguments to "prove" that General Douglas MacArthur had been a communist pawn.
 In 1958 he was elected to the U.S. Senate.